priyanshu0904/ai_travel_planner/README.md

-# ✈️ AI Student Travel Planner
+# TripTuner : AI Student Travel Planner

 An AI-powered travel planning app built using Streamlit and HuggingFace.